How to Choose a Domain Name? Learn the Best Practices

 - gTLD – generic top-level domain

 - sTLD – sponsored top-level domain

 - ccTLD – country code top-level domain

 A gTLD is the most common type of top-level domain that doesn’t have any restrictions for registration.
 Most of the website are using .com domains but other good examples of gTLDs are:

 Ideally, each type of gTLD should represent the purpose of your site.
-For example, .com should be used for commercial sites, while .org should be reserved for organizations only.
+For example, .com should be used for commercial sites, while .org domain should be reserved for organizations only.
 In addition, .net domain names were originally used by companies involved with the internet technologies such as internet providers.

 sTLDs are handled by private organizations.
 Meaning, you can only register an sTLD if you follow specific rules and have permission to do so.